It’s been likened to Champagne, but at a far more affordable cost than the highly popular French wine.

 Main Differences Between Brut vs Extra Dry Wine

 The main differences between Brut vs Extra Dry Wine are:

-- Brut is a dry wine that has 1.5% of sugar, whereas Extra Dry Wine has up to 2% of sugar.
+- Brut is a dry wine that has 1.5% of sugar content, whereas Extra Dry Wine has up to 2% of sugar content.

 - Brut has a crispier taste, whereas Extra Dry Wine has a richer taste and a more sugarish finish.

 - Brut is an aperitif drink, whereas Extra Dry Wine is an ideal after-dinner drink.

 What does Dry mean?

 Before we can even get into the differences between brut and extra dry wines, let’s take a look at what it means, first of all, to call a wine dry.

 How dry a wine tells us about the level of sugars, or more specifically, residual sugars.
 Originally, of course, grapes have fairly high sugar levels, many of which are reduced during the fermentation process.

 A dry wine is one that is lower on residual sugars and does not present much sweetness as you drink.